wooster0/yayagram/README.md

 * Runs in the terminal!
 * Cross-platform: runs on Linux, Windows and macOS.
-* Helpful features like undo, redo and reset that are just a button press away.
+* Helpful features like undo, redo and clear that are just a button press away.
 * [Create your own grids](#Editor) for others to play.
 * A new kind of cell: [maybed](#Maybed).
 * A [measurement tool](#Measurement-tool) to let you enjoy even the biggest of grids.